 Inclined Retaining Wall

 There are two main inclined retaining wall types.
 Concrete block and Gabion basket.
 One uses concrete as it’s mass and the other stone filled baskets.
-Concrete is slightly denser than stone but can be less competitive.
+Concrete has more mass than stone and therefore needs less volume on large projects.
 The choice depends on the driver between cost and a long life span.
-There is a third type that uses reinforced earth.
-Go to Reinforced earth walls to learn more.

 The principles of the retaining wall design are exactly the same.
 The only variable is the mass of the materials being used.
 We can advise you on specification and cost plan when we understand your project a little more.